4molybdenum2/cs-notes/vis/Lecture 15.md

 example:
 F(1,9) = 0.626, ns

+if n is the number of test conditions and m is the number of participants, the degrees of freedom are:
+1. effect (n-1)
+2. residual (n-1)(m-1)

 Post Hoc Comparison Test to determine which conditions differed significantly from one another
 Ex: Scheffe Post Hoc comparisons